 Yamato (大和) period 300 A.D. — 593 A.D

-At the end of the Yayoi period, there were many small countries called Go-zoku (豪族).
-Around 400 A.D. most powerful Go-zoku united the country and called it Yamato-chotei (大和朝廷).
-This is the imperial court, the Emperor’s ancestor.
+At the end of the Yayoi period, there were many small countries called Go-Zoku (豪族).
+Around 400 A.D., the most powerful Go-Zoku united the country and called it Yamato-Chotei (大和朝廷).
+This is the imperial court, the present Emperor’s ancestor.
 They had the power to build an enormous size tomb, called Kofun (古墳).
-Inside of the one of the famous kofun, Ougonzuka kofun (黄金塚古墳) in Osaka, we found swords.
-Its hilt was made in Japan and blade was made in Chine.
+Inside of the one of the famous kofun, Ogonzuka kofun (黄金塚古墳) in Osaka, we found swords among other things.
+Its hilt was made in Japan and the blade part was made in China.
 On the surface of the hilt, they depicted the design of a house.
-Also, we found many items like armor, mirror, iron tools, jewelry inside of the Kofun.
+Also, we found many items like armor, mirror, iron tools, jewelry inside the Kofun.
 Outside of Kofun, they placed Haniwa (clay figurine).
 Those Haniwa are smiling people, animals, houses, and soldiers wearing swords.
-Also, they placed tube shape haniwa (埴輪) outside of Kofun as a retaining wall.
-Judging from the writings on the back of mirrors and swords, they were using Kanji (Japanese characters) in 5 to 6th century.
+Also, they placed a tube shape haniwa (埴輪) outside of Kofun as a retaining wall.
+Judging from the writings on the back of mirrors and swords, they were using Kanji (Japanese characters) around 5 to 6th century.

 Hilts of Japanese straight sword Kofun Period circa 600 AD.
 From Wikipedia Commons, the free media repository This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported